LindsayBradford/crem/README.md

 #### Copyright:

-The Catchment Resilience Modeller (CRM) software is licensed under a BSD 3-clause "New" or "Revised" licence, detailed in [LICENCE.md](LICENCE.md).
+The Catchment Resilience Exploration Modeller (CREM) software is licensed under a BSD 3-clause "New" or "Revised" licence, detailed in [LICENCE.md](LICENCE.md).

 #### Dependencies: